semiotic-ai/nft-api/README.md

 ## Architecture Overview

-This project is organized as a Rust workspace with three main crates:
+This project is organized as a Rust workspace with five main crates:

 - **`api`** - Main HTTP server implementation with Axum, configuration management, middleware, and graceful shutdown coordination
 - **`api-client`** - Common client trait and types for external API integrations
-- **`external-apis`** - Blockchain data provider integrations (Moralis, Pinax)
+- **`external-apis`** - Blockchain data provider integrations (Moralis, Pinax) with health checks
+- **`shared-types`** - Common blockchain types and chain definitions
+- **`spam-predictor`** - OpenAI-powered contract spam classification with caching

+## Docker Environment Isolation

+This project uses **advanced Docker environment isolation** to prevent development and production conflicts:

+- **Development Environment**: `nft-api-dev-*` containers with hot reload and full toolchain
+- **Production Environment**: `nft-api-prod-*` containers with security hardening and optimization
+- **Automatic Switching**: Commands automatically stop the other environment and clean up resources
+- **Complete Isolation**: Separate containers, networks, and volumes prevent any interference

+**Key Benefits**: No more build failures when switching between environments, automatic cleanup, and safe concurrent development workflows.

 ## API Endpoints